-Even though the itinerant agent system is familiar to many cooperative members from their experiences with indigenous schemes, it comes with an important innovation in this case, namely, a technological interface that enables agents to reconcile cash
+Even though the itinerant agent system is familiar to many cooperative members from their experiences with indigenous schemes, it comes with an important innovation in this case, namely, a technological interface that enables agents to reconcile cash transactions with electronic records and allows members to see their contributions reflected immediately:

-57 It is possible for members to transfer their contributions directly to the cooperative's bank account, but this channel is utilized by less than two per cent of members.
+It is possible for members to transfer their contributions directly to the cooperative's bank account, but this channel is utilized by less than two per cent of members.
 While levels of financial inclusion are generally low within the cooperative, especially among women, even members who have bank accounts are more comfortable interfacing with agents than with online or physical banking channels.